bnomei/kirby3-sqlite-cachedriver/README.md

 ## Why

-### File < SQLite < Memcached < Redis
+### Memcached < File < Redis < SQLite < APCu

-Kirby ships with built in support for File and Memcached Cache Drivers.
+Kirby ships with built in support for File, Memcached and APCu Cache Drivers.
 I created a [Redis Cache Driver](https://github.com/bnomei/kirby3-redis-cachedriver) which is imho best suited for larger caches.
-If your hosting does not support Memcached or Redis your next best choice is this SQLite Cache Driver.
+If your hosting does not support Memcached, APCu or Redis then your next best choice is this SQLite Cache Driver.

 ### 2 is enough and about 35% faster